SLATs for Estate Taxes

 Example of a SLAT Use Case

 A couple has $25M of mixed assets.
 They set up SLATs for each other (careful to avoid the reciprocal trust doctrine) and get $22M out of their estate.
-Each has different trustees, different assets, and different disbursements, and the trusts were funded in different years and have different beneficiaries.
+Each has different trustees, different assets, and different disbursements.
+The trusts are funded in different years and have different beneficiaries.

 They plan to live on the income of one of the trusts and utilize the assets outside of the SLATs for their retirement.
-The SLATs pass on to their children and grandchildren when they die, and the rest of their estate is left to charity.
+When they die, the SLATs pass on to their children and grandchildren, and the rest of their estate is left to charity.

 Other Important SLAT Considerations